Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `aadIssuer`

 The issuer for the AAD/Entra authentication.
-Required if configuring Entra ID authentication
+Required if configuring Entra ID authentication.

 - Required: No
 - Type: string

 ### Parameter: `aadTenant`

 The audience for the AAD/Entra authentication.
-Required if configuring Entra ID authentication
+Required if configuring Entra ID authentication.

 - Required: No
 - Type: string